f3ath/json-api-dart/README.md

 - [ ] Updating relationships
 - [ ] Deleting resources
 - [ ] Asynchronous processing
+- [ ] Optional check for `Content-Type` header in incoming responses

 ##### Server (The Server API is not stable yet!)
 - [x] Fetching single resources and resource collections